top of page

 FAQ

-What features should I priorities in a solar smartwatch?
+What features should I prioritise in a solar smartwatch?

 When choosing a solar smartwatch, the best features to prioritise depend on your lifestyle and intended use.
 However, here are the key features that generally matter most: